The Blind Man’s Mirror

 Ruth had the worst job at the office.

 It wasn’t just Ruth who thought so; her boss had mentioned the unofficial honorific to her in her preliminary interview.
 “Well, your resume looks great, and like most post-grad Millennials—can I call you that?—you’re way overqualified for the job.
-I’d love to offer you a position here: there’s plenty of room for growth, competitive starting salary, eventually benefits if you stay on with the company, but it is probably the worst job you will ever get or have.
+I’d love to offer you a position here: there’s plenty of room for growth, competitive starting salary, eventually benefits if you stay on with the company, but it is probably the worst job you will ever have.
 At least, that’s how it’s known at this office.”

 He had winked at her, slipping her resume into a pile on his desk.
 “Don’t worry, you’re young.
 You’ll survive it.”